 He took a pay cut, but my income was able to supplement.
 And we got so much more time together.

 But, the benefits don’t stop there.
-In April of this year, my husband was able to switch to a four-day a week, part-time schedule.
+In April of 2019, my husband was able to switch to a four-day-a-week, part-time schedule.
+And in late 2019, he quit his job completely so we could focus on deputation.

 3. I Have More Self-Confidence